RutledgePaulV/datatonic/readme.md

+A tonic for what ails me.

-An exploration of datascript-like databases and query planning/explaining.
+Also, an exploration of triple stores and query planning/explaining/optimization/execution.